magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39713-user-able-to-edit-start-time-for-active-scheduled-update.md

 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.12,scheduled update,edit,start time,error,Magento,Adobe Commerce,cloud infrastructure,on-premises,2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6
 ---

-The MDVA-39713 patch fixes the issue where a user is able to edit the start time for an active scheduled update.
+The MDVA-39713 patch fixes the issue where a user is able to edit the start time of an active scheduled update.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.12 is installed.
 The patch ID is MDVA-39713.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions